Advice > Software engineering

 Apparently, 93% of people feel nervous before a job interview.
 Unless you’re one of the lucky 7%, you’ll need to find a way to soothe your nerves, remain calm, and project confidence.
 That’s where mock interviews come in.

 1. They build confidence.
 Nerves can sabotage even the most technically prepared candidate.
 As Taru, a Meta software engineer, explains: "Often, people have done the prep and practiced loads of problems, but then they bomb the interview because of nerves."
 Mock interviews desensitize you to the pressure of the real thing.
-The more you practise in realistic conditions, the less intimidating the actual interview feels.
+The more you practice in realistic conditions, the less intimidating the actual interview feels.

 3. They sharpen your communication.
 In coding interviews, solving the problem is only half the battle.
 You also need to explain your thought process clearly as you go.
-Mocks train you to verbalise your reasoning under time pressure, a skill that makes you stand out.
+Mocks train you to verbalize your reasoning under time pressure, a skill that makes you stand out.

 Over time, you’ll learn to think more clearly, communicate solutions with confidence, and project the calm presence that separates successful FAANG+ candidates from those who freeze despite knowing the material.